karttur/professional/cv/index.md

 I have deep knowledge in geoinformatics, remote sensing, spatial data processing, web map building agroforestry, forestry, hydrology, wetlands and systems ecology.

 I speak Swedish, English and German fluently, and can manage in French and Spanish (after a week or two).
 I am also fluent in several programming languages, especially related to spatial data processing.
-Over the past five years I have mostly turned away from standard packages of Geographical Information Systems (GIS) and instead relied on Python (programming language) and the Geographical Data Abstraction Library (GDAL) - the foundation for almost all commercial GIS packages.
+Over the past five years I have mostly turned away from standard packages of Geographical Information Systems (GIS) and instead relied on Python (programming language) and the Geographical Data Abstraction Library (GDAL).
 I can thus set up processes and processing chains that are practically impossible to create with commercial packages.

 <h1 class='foot-description'>Degrees</h1>